wanatpj/h_blind/README.md

 ### Deduction of edge model
 ![Horizontal Y_{ij} histogram](/latex/analysis.png)<br/>
 However live is different, much convenient.
-Let's see the histogram that was generated for horizontal Y<sub>ij</sub> on around 650 photos.
+Let us see the histogram that was generated for horizontal Y<sub>ij</sub> on around 650 photos.
 #### TODO GENERATE PROPER HISTOGRAM
 ![Horizontal Y_{ij} histogram](/images/histograms/hori.png)<br/>
 We see the peaks around -0.75, 0, 0.75.
 In the "random picture model"*, we were